Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Related work

 and \(\pi^*\) denotes the true optimal coupling.
 As a result, while the dual potentials converge in the objective sense, this does not immediately imply convergence in distribution or divergence between the associated couplings.

-An empirical objective similar to our formulation \eqref{eq:emp-obj} was investigated in \cite{Korotin2024}.
+An empirical objective similar to our formulation \eqref{eq:emp-obj} was investigated in \citep{Korotin2024}.
 The authors studied the practical performance of the objective \(\widehat{\mathcal{L}}\) and also established theoretical guarantees on its statistical behavior.
 In particular, they proved that \(\widehat{\mathcal{L}}\) converges to its population counterpart \(\mathcal{L}\) in expectation at the rate \(\mathcal{O}(1/\sqrt{n})\) when the right Schr\"odinger potential is a Gaussian mixture.
 This result implies the convergence of the induced coupling \(\widehat\pi(x, y)\) in expected KL divergence with the same rate.
-In contrast, our work provides significantly stronger guarantees: we prove high-probability upper bounds on the KL divergence \(\mathrm{KL}(\pi^*,\widehat{\pi})\), where \(\pi^*\) denotes the optimal solution and the coupling $\hat\pi$ is defined in \eqref{eq:erm}.
-Our result holds for a general class $\Phi$ of log-potentials, including the class of logarithms of Gaussian mixtures considered in \cite{Korotin2024}.
+However, a simple numerical experiment indicates that a learner can hope for much more optimistic rates in the case of Gaussian marginals $\rho_0$ and $\rho_T$ (see Figure \ref{fig:kl_gaussian_case}).
+In contrast, our work provides significantly stronger guarantees: we prove high-probability upper bounds on the KL divergence \(\KL(\pi^*,\widehat{\pi})\), where \(\pi^*\) denotes the optimal solution and the coupling $\hat\pi$ is defined in \eqref{eq:erm}.
+Our result holds for a general class $\Phi$ of log-potentials, including the class of logarithms of Gaussian mixtures considered in \citep{Korotin2024}.
 Under appropriate assumptions on the function class $\Phi$, we obtain a fast convergence rate of order \(\cO(\log^3(n) / n)\).
-This sharp control of the statistical error makes our approach particularly attractive for generative modelling and style transfer tasks with limited data.
+This sharp control of the statistical error reflects the actual dependence of $\E \KL(\pi^*, \widehat\pi)$ on the sample size $n$ in the case of Gaussian $\rho_0$ and $\rho_T$ much better (see Figure \ref{fig:kl_gaussian_case}) and makes our approach particularly attractive for generative modelling and style transfer tasks with limited data.